Overview

 - If the validation fails, use the information provided by the validation result to fix the project.

-- Once validation succeeds, you can click on the Save & proceed button to the next tab.
+- Once validation succeeds, you can click on the Next button to the next tab.

 -

-- Click on the Save & Proceed button.
+- Click on the Save button to save it to your library.

 The Questions you create are stored in the HackerRank Library under the “My Company questions” section.
 The Question type and the associated tags are indicated below every Question title.

-While in the Library, you can proceed to create more questions or add Questions to your Tests.
+While in the Library, you can create more questions or add Questions to your Tests.